Cash value policy choices are very different and you don't end up with a policy you can't manage.

 - When you die, your life insurance beneficiary generally gets the face amount of the policy, not the face amount plus cash value.
 (There are some policies that supply both, for a higher price.)

 - If you take a loan or withdrawal against the cash value and don't pay it back, the death benefit for your beneficiaries will be reduced by that amount.

-- If you have regrets immediately after buying a life insurance policy of any type, you can return it for a full refund if you act fast.
-"Free look" periods generally last 10 days.
+- If you have regrets immediately after buying a life insurance policy of any type, you can likely return it for a full refund if you act fast.
+"Free look" periods generally last 10 days, depending on the state.